It is 2017 and I think we can all admit to something.

 After this I went to the public hot springs.
 The public springs were the reason I never considered booking a treatment at one of the private spas - it only cost 40 TWD (less than $2 USD) to take a dip.

 I dragged my exhausted, sweaty body to the public spring viewing platform.
 I observed the crowded, steamy pools.

 That is when it hit me - I was already miserable and overheated, and nothing was getting me in that spring.

 My worst fears were confirmed - this trip was a gigantic waste of time.
 That singular spring was fine, but in no way worth 3 hours of my last day in Taipei!

 Is the trip worth it?

 So are the Beitou Hot Springs worth the hype?
-Nope!
+Not in my opinion.
 Spend your time getting a second round of dumplings, or wandering a new part of town.

 Follow me on instagram because you actually won't regret it: